Token Tracers

 End Cycles

-The current conditions are still to restrictive.
-For example regexp (a)\1 violates condition (2.3) but shall be permitted.
-What we really want to exclude is that \1 is adjecent to what I call a non empty endcycle.
+The conditions 2.1 – 2.3 are still to restrictive.
+For example the regexp `(a)\1` violates condition (2.3) but shall be permitted.
+What we really want to exclude is that \1 is adjacent to what I call a non empty endcycle.

 An endcycle of P has the following definition: